IMMM-SFA/tell/doc/source/user_guide.rst

 Geolocating Balancing Authorities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As a spatially-explicit model, **tell** needs the ability to geolocate the loads it predicts.
-Since the fundamental predictions
+As a spatially-explicit model, **tell** needs the ability to geolocate the loads it projects.
+Since the fundamental projections
 in **tell** occur at the spatial scale of BAs, we needed to devise a way to determine where each BA operated within the U.S.
 For **tell**, being able to do  this geolocation using county boundaries has a number of benefits in terms of load disaggregation
 and reaggregation - so we focused on techniques to map BAs to the counties they operate in.
 While there are multiple maps